Who needs a business bank account?

 This may not be too important to a new business, but you want to ensure that your bank is able to handle your company's growth.
 How much does the bank let you transfer per day?
-How many bank cards/debit cards/authorised signatories are you allowed to have on the bank account?
+How many bank cards/debit cards/authorised signatories can you have on the account?

 Q: Do you offer direct debit mandates?

-This can be vital to pay bills.
-It removes the admin of making bank transfers every time you need to pay a bill.
-Is this something your business can deal without it?
+This can be vital for paying bills.
+It removes the admin costs of making bank transfers every time you pay a bill.
+Is this something your business needs?

 Q: Do you have a banking app?

 Do you want to have access to your bank through your mobile?
-What is there mobile site/website like?
-Do they offer reports of your spending habits or is this something you need at all?
-Considering what options are out there will help you make an informed decision on the best business bank account in Ireland.
+What is their mobile site/website like?
+Do they offer reports of your spending habits or is this something you need?
+Considering these questions will help you make an informed decision on the best business bank account for your business.

-The Bank of Ireland Startup package is available for any business that has started within the last three years.
+Bank of Ireland offers a Startup package specifically designed for businesses that have started within the last three years.

-Their Workbench programme offers facilities for Start-Ups and Entrepreneurs such as free Wi-Fi, hot desks, interactive screens, and events.
-Workbenches can currently be found in Dublin, Limerick, Cork, and Galway.
+Bank of Ireland's Workbench program provides facilities for startups and entrepreneurs, including free Wi-Fi, hot desks, interactive screens, and events.
+Workbenches are currently available in Dublin, Kilkenny, Limerick, Cork, Kerry, Waterford, Donegal, and Galway.

 How do I open a business bank account with Bank Of Ireland?